 - Make a menu: Together with your child, prepare a weekly menu.
 By making this into a joint task, you can avoid the “sandwiches that come back home” phenomenon.
 Hang this menu in a visible spot in your home, so there are no surprises.

 - Eat with your eyes: The “beauty of a meal” is essential!
 Just like adults, kids eat twice – with their mouths and with their eyes.
 Emphasis should be placed on combining fresh, colorful fruits and vegetables.
 Attractive food boxes with different compartments work well for packing sandwiches and healthy sides and snacks.
 (Be sure to buy a box that fits in your child’s school bag comfortably!)

 - Pack in the protein: Your child’s sandwich should contain enough protein.
 It’s recommended to always mix in foods rich in protein, even at breakfast.
-For example, make an omelet, serve hard cheeses (yellow, mozzarella), cottage cheese, ricotta cheese, tuna or tofu.
+For example, make an omelet, and serve hard cheeses (yellow, mozzarella), cottage cheese, ricotta cheese, tuna or tofu.
 In addition to protein, these foods will provide calcium for healthy bone development.

 - Serve nutritious sweets: Chocolate spread on bread isn’t the best option, mainly because of the super high sugar content.
 At the same time, it’s vital to strike a balance with kids’ food.
-Instead of purchasing ready-made chocolate spread, make your own healthier version!
+Instead of purchasing a ready-made chocolate spread, make your own healthier version!

 Melt 2-3 cubes of dark chocolate in the microwave, add a teaspoon of almond paste, raw tahini, hazelnut paste or natural peanut butter; mix until the paste is uniform.

 What about if your child is learning remotely or in a hybrid system?